 Scarcity is one of the fundamental issues in economics.
-The issue of scarcity means we have to decide how and what to produce from limite resources.
+The issue of scarcity means we have to decide how and what to produce from limited resources.
 It means there is a constant opportunity cost involved in making economic decisions.

-    - Look for alternative sources of the good e.g. new supplies of oil from antarctic
+- Look for alternative sources of the good e.g. new supplies of oil from Antarctic

-    - Look for alternatives e.g. solar panel cars
+- Look for alternatives e.g. solar panel cars.

 Therefore, in a free market there are incentives for the market mechanisms to deal with the issue of scarcity.

 However, the market can also have market failure.
 For example, firms may not think about the future until it is too late.
-Therefore, when the good becomes really scarce there might not be any alternative that has been developed.
+Therefore, when the good becomes really scarce there might not be any practical alternative that has been developed.

 One solution to dealing with scarcity is to implement quotas on how much people can buy.
 An example of this is the rationing system that occurred in the Second World War.
-Because there is a scarcity of food, the government had strict limits on how much people could get.
-This was to ensure that even people with low incomes had access to food a basic necessity.
+Because there was a scarcity of food, the government had strict limits on how much people could get.
+This was to ensure that even people with low incomes had access to food – a basic necessity.

 A problem of quotas is that it can lead to a black market; for some goods, people are willing to pay high amounts to get extra food.
 Therefore, it can be difficult to police a rationing system.
 But, it was a necessary policy for the second world war.